Professor in Human-Computer Interaction

 - 0121 331 5419

-Dr Chris Creed specialises in the area of Human-Computer Interaction (HCI) and has extensive experience in leading collaborative technical projects exploring the use of innovative technologies.
+Professor Creed specialises in the area of Human-Computer Interaction and has extensive experience in leading collaborative technical projects exploring the use of innovative technologies.
 His core research interest is around the design and development of assistive technology for disabled people across a range of impairments.
-He also leads the MSc User Experience Design course and is the Director of Research Degrees in the School of Computing and Digital Technology.
+He also leads the HCI Research Group at Birmingham City University.

-His research is multi-disciplinary in nature and has been conducted in close partnership with national charities, disability arts and accessibility organisations, special needs colleges, large arts/cultural partners, and disabled people.
-Dr Creed also has significant experience in working directly with industry and SMEs on multiple collaborative projects across a wide range of sectors.
+Professor Creed's research is multi-disciplinary in nature and has been conducted in close partnership with national charities, disability arts and accessibility organisations, special needs colleges, large arts/cultural partners, and disabled people.
+Professor Creed also has significant experience in working directly with industry and SMEs on multiple collaborative projects across a wide range of sectors.